OAleex/pmftools-plus/README.md

 ## Download

-You can find a prebuilt package in the releases section.
+You can [Download](https://github.com/OAleex/pmftools-plus/releases/tag/1.0) a prebuilt package in the releases section.

 ## Usage